easye/abcl-servlet/README.markdown

     GET http://tomcat.local:8084/abcl/swank

-whre the "tomcat.local:8084" resolves to the authority and path of the deployed 'abcl-servlet.war' artifact which should respond with an HTML message containing markup with how to rendevous with the SLIME port, usually via invoking the function SLIME-CONNECT in Emacs lisp (interactively by the "M-x" prefix).
+where the "tomcat.local:8084" resolves to the authority and path of the deployed 'abcl-servlet.war' artifact which should respond with an HTML message containing markup with how to rendevous with the SLIME port, usually via invoking the function SLIME-CONNECT in Emacs lisp (interactively by the "M-x" prefix).